Main Page Content

 - Create new social gathering spaces around campus.

-- Create new accessible entrances to Smith and Edwards Halls.
+- Create new accessible entrances to all buildings on campus.

-- Add new green-space and a net 200 new trees to campus
+- Add new green-space, plantings, and a net 200 new trees to campus.

 - Replace thousands of feet of old pipes, conduits and wiring on campus.